 Just as with “novice,” the term “intermediate” is a descriptive term.
 But it is an even fuzzier term than its less-advanced counterpart.
 There is a time component to the intermediate descriptor in that the cycle of training stress-to recovery-to adaptation is something longer than 72 hours.
 There is, however, no clearly defined upper limit to this description other than to say an intermediate is not an advanced lifter—someone for whom training is hard enough to require an external competitive strength goal.
 Similarly, the goal of the intermediate lifter is not necessarily to become an advanced lifter.

 As a novice, you were playing catch-up, picking the low-hanging strength-gain “fruit,” getting stronger with the least amount of time and complexity per measurable increase in strength.
 The goal of a novice lifter is to milk that state for all it’s worth, moving inexorably toward the intermediate phase.
-Not because being an intermediate is a special badge of honor, but because the inability to induce a training stress and recover in a single workout means that you have moved much closer to your genetic potential: Reaching the end of the novice phase, you are now a trained lifter.
+Not because being an intermediate is a special badge of honor, but because the inability to induce adequate training stress in a single workout and recover in the space between two workouts means that you have moved much closer to your genetic potential: reaching the end of the novice phase, you are now a trained lifter.

 As an intermediate, your goal is an efficient improvement in strength, based upon your training history and contoured for your specific goals.
-We typically start thinking of early intermediate lifters making progress on a weekly basis.
-But eventually this progress slows down and the markers of progress change.
+Early intermediate lifters’ training cycle occurs over the course of a week.
+Eventually, progress slows down, and the markers of progress change.

 The Freedom Trap